Nong Khiaw - The Complete Guide

 We ate at this tiny establishment many times during our stay and each time were given a different bowl of steaming noodles.

 Flaked river fish, sat in the most comforting chicken based broth imaginable, swimming alongside lettuce, cabbage and bun noodles.
 We felt parts of our brain reawaken with every mouthful.
 As is quite common throughout Laos, our noodles were accompanied by a tray of fresh mint, water spinach, green beans and other crunchy vegetables and fresh herbs, as well as whole chillies for the daring and lime wedges for acidity.
-Mixing these accompaniments along with a potent chilli oil, led to one of the best hangover cures and possibly best brunch choices we made in the country!
+Mixing these accompaniments along with a potent chilli oil, led to one of the best hangover cures and possibly the best brunch choices we made in the country!

 Over the next week or so we dined here repeatedly, each day the choices would be slightly different including delicious khao soi (very different from the Thai dish of the same name), a delicious tomato based broth, topped with minced pork and vegetables.
 The broth was light and satisfying, with sweet and sour overtones.
 We affectionately started to call this dish; Laos bolognaise as with the minced meat, tomatoes and noodles, it struck a strangely familiar cord… Have we been away too long?